kostakazakoff/python_oop/classes_and_objects_exercise/readme.md

 - set_time(hours, minutes, seconds) - updates the time with the new values
 - get_time() - returns "{hh}:{mm}:{ss}"
 - next_second() - updates the time with one second (use the class attributes for validation) and returns the new time (use the get_time() method)

+# Account
+Create a class called Account.
+Upon initialization, it should receive an id (number), a name (string), and a balance (integer; optional; 0 by default).
+The class should also have 3 additional instance methods:
+- credit(amount) - adds the amount to the balance and returns the new balance
+- debit(amount)
+    - if the amount is less than or equal to the balance, reduces the balance by the amount and returns the new balance.
+    - Otherwise, return "Amount exceeded balance"
+- info() - returns "User {name} with account {id} has {balance} balance"